You know the feeling:

 Also, try to keep everyone singing as often as possible (the fewer interruptions, the better!).
 Keep your spoken directions short and to the point and avoid working with just one part at a time.
 If you need to isolate a part for a few minutes, encourage everyone else to hum their part or sing with the section you’re rehearsing, for support (and a good sight-reading opportunity!).

 If you’ve been feeling like your rehearsals are a bit monotonous lately, I hope these simple tips and strategies are helpful to you.
 I’d love to hear: Which one resonates with you the most?
-What small changes makes the biggest difference for your choir?
+What small change makes the biggest difference for your choir?

 P.S.
 Looking for even more ideas and inspiration to reinvigorate your teaching this year?
 I’d love to have you join me for a free (yes, free!) online workshop I’m hosting next week: